ArchLeaders/BotwMods/Tutorials/Adding Custom Structures in BotW/README.md

 Browse for your `FBX` file and click `Open` then `OK` on the first popup.

-For the second popup, check `Enable Vertex Colors`.
+On the second popup, check `Enable Vertex Colors`.
 Then click the red `(Select Material!)` text box and browse for a BotW Material (`bfmat`).
 I will be using [this](https://onedrive.live.com/download?cid=74309C0E337BBADE&resid=74309C0E337BBADE%21333215&authkey=AAO6WAfmV28JmmI) bfmat file from `TBox_Field_Iron`.